 Breed Health Overview

-Throughout the last 15 years, The Neapolitan Mastiff Club (TNMC) has represented & protected the interests of the Neapolitan Mastiff in the UK.
+Since its Inauguration, The Neapolitan Mastiff Club (TNMC) has represented & protected the interests of the Neapolitan Mastiff in the UK.
 During this time, the Membership of TNMC has endeavoured to address those issues of health & welfare which have arisen, in many instances as a consequence to the popularity explosion of the nineties, and the decline in the quality of stock within the gene pool in the UK.

 TNMC has worked closely with our Canine Governing Body in the compilation of breed specific recommendations for the Assured Breeder Scheme, and whilst it is recognised that these are only recommendations at this stage, applicable only to those breeders wishing to fulfil ABS criteria, it is hoped by TNMC that: these positive steps will serve to stimulate and maintain the health conscious culture growing amongst breeders of Neapolitan Mastiffs.
 ABS Recommendations inc: BVA/KC Hip Dysplasia Scheme, BVA/KC/ISDS Eye Scheme, and Breed Club Heart Testing.
 (The Heart examination included in TNMC Health Assessment would provide initial indication if specialist heart screening referral is required).